euzu/m3u-filter/README.md

 * `api: {host: localhost, port: 8901, web_root: ./web}`

 ### 1.3. `working_dir`
-`working_dir` is the directory where file are written which are given with relative paths.
+`working_dir` is the directory where files are written which are given with relative paths.
 * `working_dir: ./data`

-With this configuration, you should create a `data` directory next to the executable.
+With this configuration, you should create a `data` directory where you execute the binary.

 ### 1.4 `templates`
 If you have a lot of repeats in you regexps, you can use `templates` to make your regexps cleaner.